Satellite Quantum Communications: Fundamental Bounds and Practical Security: Fundamental bounds for satellite quantum communications

 \subsection{Geometric considerations}

 Consider a ground station (G), at some relatively-low altitude $h_{0}\simeq0$ above the sea level, and a satellite (S), that is\ orbiting at some variable altitude $h$ beyond the K\'{a}rm\'{a}n line ($h$ $\geq100~$km)\ with a variable zenith angle $\theta$.
 The latter is the angle between the zenith point at the ground station and the direction of observation pointing at the satellite.
 It takes positive values between $0$ (satellite at the zenith) and $\pi/2$ (satellite at the horizon).
-In the case of a zenith-crossing orbit, it may also be useful to associate a sign to $\theta$, so that $+\pi/2$ represents the forward horizon and $-\pi/2$ is the backward horizon.
+For a zenith-crossing orbit (studied later in Sec.~\ref{SECqkd7}), it may be useful to associate a sign to $\theta$, so that $-\pi/2$ represents the \textquotedblleft front\textquotedblright \ horizon and $+\pi/2$ is the \textquotedblleft back\textquotedblright \ horizon.
+(Including the sign does not change the main geometric formulas since $\theta$ appears in cosine functions).

 Calling $R_{\text{E}}\simeq6371$~km the approximate radius of the Earth, the slant distance $z$ between the ground station and the satellite can be written as

 Equivalently, the altitude $h$ of the satellite reads